 MEV (Minimum Effective Volume)

-MEV is the smallest training dose that still produces a measurable change under your current conditions.
-Think of it as a navigation aid inside SRA, set quality, and recovery, not a rigid prescription.
-For a hard gainer, this framing stops the classic panic move: adding more work when the real limiter is execution, sleep, or programming structure.
+MEV (Minimum Effective Volume) is the smallest training dose that still produces a measurable change under your current conditions.
+It is the lower anchor of the volume ladder – MEV, MAV and MRV – your working range between too little and too much.
+Think of it as a navigation aid inside SRA, set quality, and recovery – not a rigid prescription.
+For a hard gainer, this framing stops the classic panic move: adding more training volume when the real limiter is execution, sleep, or programming structure.
+How many sets per muscle group actually make sense for you is covered in the deep-dive.

 This page provides general training context and practical orientation.
 It is not medical, nutrition, or individualized coaching advice.
 If you have pain, injuries, medical conditions, pregnancy/breastfeeding, or take medication: get professional clearance.